emkay/jonah/README.md

 jonah
 =====

-Hex to Ascii, Ascii to Hex
+Hex to Ascii, Ascii to Hex, Ascii to Hex that the NES can understand.

 ## Usage
     var jonah = require('jonah');